 Setting the scene?

-Things are even worse in the quiet little backwater of Ulster Women’s Rugby, that most unloved and unsuccessful provincial side, where even the backwash of the advances of the women’s game have created scarcely a ripple in the pool of inaction.
+Things are even worse for Ulster Women’s Rugby, where even the backwash of the advances of the women’s game have created scarcely a ripple in a pool of inaction.

-It’s been a disappointing year in the international arena with not a single player from any Ulster Women’s Club gaining international recognition, for the first time ever I believe.
+Internationally, not a single player from any Ulster Women’s Club has gained international recognition, for the first time ever I believe.